In God We Still Trust

 The institutions of church and state have separate and distinct roles which inevitably overlap.
 Our constitution recognizes this truth, and was designed to preserve the roles.
 The nation has prospered to the degree that our leaders have successfully adhered to the original intent.
 The tension is in defining and maintaining that overlap.

-For most of America’s history the Supreme Court said Christianity in public and in government is lawful, but more than that, it is encouraged.
-But 200 years later the Court says it is not lawful.
+For most of America’s history the Supreme Court said Christianity in public and in government is not only lawful, but more than that, it is encouraged.
+But 200 years later the Court said it is not lawful.
 The Constitution, the supreme law of our land, did not change during that 200 years, so both opinions cannot be right.
 Which opinion is correct?
-We will find the answer when we learn the answer to another question: What is law, and what is the basis, the foundation, of law?
+To get the answer we must know and understand the answer to another question: What is law, and what is the basis, the foundation, of law?

 If the source of law is fixed, like absolute North, the definition of right and wrong will not change.
 New discoveries in science, technology, outer space, inner space, archeology or whatever will not contradict, but will reinforce our understanding of truth.